-Practitioners and EMS providers who missed the October 1, 2018, renewal deadline will not be able to renew by submitting their payment through the online payment portal on this website.
-Payments submitted via the online payment portal after October 1, 2018, will be credited back to the credit card account.
-Checks and/or money orders submitted after October 1, 2018, will be returned.
+Providers and Facilities that missed their, renewal deadline will not be able to renew by submitting their payment through the online payment portal on this website.
+Payments submitted via the online payment portal, will be credited back to the credit card account.
+Checks and/or money orders, will be returned.

-In order to reinstate an expired registration, a new application, (click here) DHEC 1174A, must be submitted with a payment of $225, which includes the registration fee of $125 plus a $100 penalty fee.
+In order to reinstate an expired registration, a new application must be submitted with a payment of the registration fee plus a $100 penalty fee.
+Click here to visit DHEC's New Registrations page.
 All applications must be submitted via regular US Postal mail to the Bureau of Financial Management.
 Processing time is approximately 12-15 business days.

 Providers are not authorized to prescribe, administer, possess or dispense controlled substances until their SC Controlled Substances Registration is reinstated.

 DHEC's Bureau of Drug Control enforces the S.C.
 Controlled Substances Act, which closely parallels the federal Controlled Substances Act of 1970.
 The S.C.
 Controlled Substances Act: